Frequently Asked Questions

 You are encouraged to schedule appointments prior to your arrival, particularly if coming from out-of-town.
 The beginning and end of each semester are the busiest times for faculty and staff, so please try to plan your visit accordingly.
 Directions, hotel, and travel information can be found here.
 You can also view maps of Emory University's sustainable initivaties.

 GRE scores taken within the past five years are required for all applicants except for those with doctoral level degrees from U.S. schools.
 The admission section of our website has more details about test scores.
+PLEASE NOTE: Due to the COVID-19 pandemic, the submission of GRE scores are optional for all candidates applying to our MPH programs for fall 2020 and 2021 admission.
+GRE scores are waived for applicants with a PhD from a U.S. institution.

 The Department of Environmental Health does not have minimum GRE requirements for applicants.
 We view each application with a holistic perspective and consider the full application when deciding if an applicant will be successful in the program.
+PLEASE NOTE: Due to the COVID-19 pandemic, the submission of GRE scores are optional for all candidates applying to our MPH programs for fall 2020 and 2021 admission.
+GRE scores are waived for applicants with a PhD from a U.S. institution.

 Details about Rollins and Emory financial information can be found in the admission section of our website.